How to calculate cost per unit in Excel

 2. Know how many units you are producing.

-3. Launch Excel and open the worksheet that you want to calculate the cost per unit in excel
+3. Launch Excel and open the worksheet that you want to calculate the cost per unit in Excel

 4. Create three tables in an open workbook (Fixed cost, variable cost, and Calculation table).
 See the Screenshot example.